EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 # HotPocket tutorial - NPL (Node Party Line) messaging

-When executing smart contracts, there can be incidents where we need to exchange some information within the UNL (Unique Node List).
-Let's say, for instance, in the middle of the smart contract execution there can be a scenario where you need to create a random number for a database insert.
+While executing smart contracts, information may sometimes need to be exchanged within the UNL (Unique Node List).

-However, that cannot be achieved within a single node.
-If such happens, it leads to a break of consensus because each node writes a different value to the database.
+For example, during smart contract execution, you may have a requirement to create a random number for a database insert.
+However, this cannot be achieved within a single node, and if such an event occurs, it would lead to a break of consensus, since each node writes a different value to the database.

-Let's check it out with this simple practical example.
-Here each node generates a random number and saves it to a file called `data.txt` in its state.
+See the code sample given below.
+Here, each node generates a random number and saves it to a file called `data.txt` in its state:

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");